 "After five days of treatment in the hospital, my husband's neurologist, physician and social worker ushered me into the hallway to tell me that my husband was never admitted.
 I was stunned with disbelief and tearfully blurted out that I would fight this," said Mrs. Barrows.
 "His doctors then indicated that this happens once or twice a week."

-For more information about the lawsuit from the Center for Medicare Advocacy, click here
+For more information about the issues involved in the lawsuit, check out this Center for Medicare Advocacy webpage.